wp-plugins/twitter-plugin/readme.txt

 1. Settings to place the Twitter icon below the content.
 2. Display the Twitter icon below the content.
-3. Place the Twitter icon above the content.
+3. Settings to place the Twitter icon above the content.
 4. Display the Twitter icon above the content.
 5. Display on the page.
 6. Shortcode settings.